 Greater Miracle Apostolic Church in Tallahassee, Florida

-The fire at Greater Miracle Apostolic Church in Tallahassee, Florida, was likely caused when a tree limb fell on power lines, exposing electrical wires, fire officials said.
+The fire at Greater Miracle Apostolic Church was likely caused when a tree limb fell on power lines, exposing electrical wires, fire officials said.

 CNN’s Alina Machado, MaryLynn Ryan, Vivian Kuo, Janet DiGiacomo and Kevin Bohn contributed to this report.